lathuanutc/pdsnd_github/README.md

 Describe what your project is about and what it does.
 Project: Post your Work on GitHub

 ### Files used
-Include the files used.
+Include the files used

 ### Credits
 It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Add links to any repo that inspired you or blogposts you consulted..